rocketbot-cl/OfficeOutlook/README.md

 2. Create folder
 Create a folder on Outlook

+3. List Folders
+List all Folders

-3. Search Email by Filter
+4. Search Email by Filter
 Search by filter provided

-4. Read email by EntryID
+5. Read email by EntryID
 Read email data by EntryID provided

-5. Move email to folder
+6. Move email to folder
 Move email data by EntryID provided

-6. Move email to folder by Name
+7. Move email to folder by Name
 Move email data by Name provided.
 (Only folder into Inbox)

-7. Mark email as unread
+8. Mark email as unread
 Mark email as unread by EntryID provided

-8. Send Email
+9. Send Email
 Send email, before you must configurate the server

-9. Reply Email
+10. Reply Email
 Reply mail from Entry ID

-10. Forward Email
+11. Forward Email
 Forward mail from Entry ID

-11. Save Email
+12. Save Email
 Saves a mail from Entry ID

-12. Extract table from email by EntryID
+13. Extract table from email by EntryID
 Extract the content of a table by email EntryID provided

-13. Download attachments by EntryID
+14. Download attachments by EntryID
 Download attachments by EntryID in a folder

+15. Read .msg file
+Read .msg file and store the information in a variable